Is Marijuana a Gateway Drug?

-All in all, the Gateway Drug Theory of Marijuana has several weak spots and in light of its decriminalization in most states of the United States, it may be even completely irrelavant.
+All in all, the Gateway Drug Theory of Marijuana has several weak spots and in light of its decriminalization in most states of the United States, it may be even completely irrelevant.

-If you are struggling with marijuana use, or opiate use, and are looking for options be sure to check out SAMHSA's treatment locator here or IGNTD Recovery for some immediately available online help.
-Or check out The Abstinence Myth book for a different way to look at addiction altogether.
+If you are struggling with marijuana or opiate use and are looking for options, be sure to check out SAMHSA's treatment locator or IGNTD Recovery for some immediately available online help.
+Or check out the book The Abstinence Myth for a different way to look at addiction altogether.

 "For Opioid Use Disorder, Does Cannabis Produce Harm or Reduce Harm?"
 Recovery Research Institute.